ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 It defines a Bytecode to run programs withing the browser.
 All big browsers support it.

-If your Program can be converted (compiled) to this WebAssembly(WASM) Bytecode it can execute in the Browser.
+If your program can be converted (compiled) to this WebAssembly(WASM) Bytecode, it can execute in the Browser.
 ![](img/WebAssembly-data-flow-architecture.png)[^9]
 So now we need to build a compiler to convert Rust to WASM Bytecode...
-Unfortunately [some strangers on the Internet](https://github.com/rustwasm/team) already did that.
+Unfortunately, [some strangers on the Internet](https://github.com/rustwasm/team) already did that.
-The Project is called [wasm-pack](https://rustwasm.github.io/wasm-pack/).
+The project is called [wasm-pack](https://rustwasm.github.io/wasm-pack/).

 It's very organic and simple, you just annotate the method or struct you want to "export" to WASM.